filby89/spectre/README.md

 python demo.py --input samples/LRS3/0Fi83BHQsMA_00002.mp4 --audio
 ```

-The audio flag extracts audio from the input video and puts it in the output shape video for visualization purposes.
+The audio flag extracts audio from the input video and puts it in the output shape video for visualization purposes (ffmpeg is required for video creation).

 ## Training and Testing
 In order to train the model you need to download the `trainval` and `test` sets of the [LRS3 dataset](https://www.robots.ox.ac.uk/~vgg/data/lip_reading/lrs3.html).
 After downloading